 The program was developed in collaboration with Habiba Effat and Salma El Tarzi, workshop facilitation was done by Bekriah Mawasi and Mona Benyamin for Jordan and Palestine, Marina Samir and Nana Abuelsoud for Egypt, Azza Chaabouni and Anissa Troudi for Algeria, Morocco and Tunisia, and Nur Turkmani and Lujain Jo for Lebanon.
 Further advice and recommendation were contributed by a taskforce comprising Adam HajYahia, Azza Chaabouni, Maya El Ammar, and Noha Elostaz.

-A protocol is in development for publishing in spring 2022.
+A protocol is in development for publishing in summer 2022.

 Realized in cooperation with Allianz Kulturstiftung.